sweh/ajja/docs/src/api/gocept/jsform/Form.rst

     :extends: :js:class:`TemplateHandler`
     :param string id: The id of the DOM node where the form should be rendered.
-    :param FormOptions options: An object containing options for the form.
+    :param Object options: An object containing options for the form.
+    :param string options.save_url: The url where data changes are propagated to.
+Should return a dict with either ``{"status": "success"}`` or ``{"status": "error", "msg": "Not an eMail address."}``.
+    :param string options.action: The url the form will submit to (if intended).
+Will become the action attribute in form.
+    :param string options.language: 2-char language code.
+Default is `en`.
+    :param boolean options.disabled: Only render disabled fields in the whole form if true.
     :return: The form instance.
     :rtype: Object